 The Company offers adjustable-rate mortgage loans at rates and on terms determined in accordance with market and competitive factors.
 The Company currently originates adjustable-rate mortgage loans with a term of up to 30 years.
-The Company offers one-year and five-year adjustable-rate residential mortgage loans and residential mortgage loans that are fixed for three years, then adjustable annually after that, with a stated interest rate margin generally over the one-year Treasury Bill Index.
-Increases or decreases in the interest rate at any adjustment date is generally limited to 50 basis points for those loans that are fixed for three years then annually adjustable rate loans, 100 basis points for those loans that are five-year adjustable rate loans, and 600 basis points over the life of the loan.
+The Company offers residential mortgage loans that are fixed for three years and seven years, then adjustable annually after that, with a stated interest rate margin generally over the one-year Treasury Bill Index.
+Increases or decreases in the interest rate at any adjustment date is generally limited to 100 basis points for those loans that are fixed for three years then annually adjustable with a maximum adjustment of 600 basis over the life of the loan, or 200 basis points for those loans that are fixed for seven years then annually adjustable with a maximum adjustment of 600 basis points over the life of the loan.
 As a consequence of using caps, the interest rates on these loans may not be as rate sensitive as the Company's liabilities.
 The Company qualifies borrowers for adjustable-rate loans based on the initial interest rate of the loan and by reviewing the highest possible payment in the first 61 months of the loan.
 As a result, the risk of default on these loans may increase as interest rates increase.